-Indiana Code 6-3.1-30.5 and Indiana Code 20-51 create a School Scholarship and School Scholarship Tax Credit Program.
-Funding for scholarships will come from private, charitable donations to qualified scholarship granting organizations (SGOs).
-Donors (individuals or corporations) will be eligible to take advantage of a 50% credit against their state tax liability for contributions made to an SGO.
-While there are no limits on the size of qualifying contribution to an SGO, the entire tax credit program has a limit of $7.5 million in credits per state fiscal.
-This permits up to $15 million in donations and scholarships.
+Indiana Code 20-51 and Indiana Code 6-3.1-30.5 create a School Scholarship and School Scholarship Tax Credit Program.
+Funding for scholarships come from private, charitable donations to qualified scholarship granting organizations (SGOs).
+Donors (individuals or corporations) are eligible to take advantage of a 50% tax credit.
+While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $12.5 million for FY2018.
+This permits up $25 million in donations and scholarships for FY2018.

 Both the Indiana Department of Revenue and Indiana Department of Education have adopted rules to implement the program.
 The Indiana Department of Education has created an application and agreement for certification as a scholarship granting organization.

 An organization that seeks certification as an SGO must submit the application and agreement as well as documents that establish eligibility under applicable statutes and rules.
 The documents must include: